Ouranosinc/xclim/.github/CONTRIBUTING.rst

 3. Add the indicator

-    * See :ref:`Defining new indicators` for more info and look at the other indicators for inspiration.
+    * See :ref:`notebooks/extendxclim:Defining new indicators` for more info and look at the other indicators for inspiration.
     * They are added in the most relevant ``xclim/indicators/{realm}/_*.py`` file.
     * Indicator are instances of subclasses of :py:class:`xclim.core.indicator.Indicator`.
       They should use a class declared within the ``{realm}`` folder, creating a dummy one if needed.
 They are explicitly added to the file's ``__all__``.